MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-aad-auth-onprem.md

 # Azure AD authentication for Business Central on-premises

 In addition to using Windows and NavUserPassword authentication, you can use Azure AD to authenticate and publish from on-premises installations and containers in Visual Studio Code.
-This makes it possible to mimic cloud-based operations in an on-premises environment including debugging scenarios or web services.
+This makes it possible to mimic application lifecycle operations in an on-premises environment still keeping the cloud-based Azure AD authentication.

 To enable Azure AD authentication, make sure to do the following: